-Pickup measures most usually occur in the first measure of a piece.
-You can add them in the score wizard.
-Generally, the last measure of the score is then shortened by the note value of the pickup measure.
+Pickup measures usually occur in the first measure of a piece.
+And generally, the last measure of the score is shortened by the note value of the pickup measure.

-But what to do if a pickup measure is required within the score, like, for example, after a repeat bar as shown in the image below?
+But what if a pickup measure is required within the score, for example, after a repeat bar as shown in the image below?

 After that, adjust the “incomplete” measures before and after the repeat.

 Now that all measures have the desired length, you can enter the repeat bar.

 Step 3 Tidy up your layout

 You’ll want to hide the meters you’ve just inserted without everything getting messed up again.

 Simply double-click the element and open the “Meter Properties” window with a right-click.
 In the “General” tab, choose “Hidden” and “Apply.”

 To move bar lines, notes or rests around, first select them.
 (When an element is marked, it should turn red.)